 If you require a particular grade in this course, please work now towards attaining it.
 This course does not offer extra assignments or tests at the end of the course to accommodate students who are a few marks short of their desired grade.
 Grades will be "rounded up" only when calculating your overall final grade (rounding up will not be done for individual test grades).
-If you obtain .50 or higher, your final grade will be rounded up.
-For instance, 74.50% will be rounded up to 75% (B+).
+Your final grade will be rounded up if it ends in .50 or higher.
+For instance, if your final grade is 74.50% it will be rounded up to 75% (B+).

-The last day to withdraw from the course whereby your grade will not appear on your transcript is Friday, July 4.
+The last day to withdraw from the course whereby your grade will not appear on your transcript is Feb.
+14, 2013.